 Those who are skin-health-conscious are apt to ask themselves the following:

-Will there be a surge in skin cancer diagnoses 20 years from now, or even 10 years, due to all the women wearing bikinis to the beach when – prior to the self-love movement — they would have normally been much more covered up?
+Will there be a surge in skin cancer diagnoses 20 years from now, or even 10 years, due to all the women wearing bikinis to the beach because their favorite body image influencers keep encouraging this?

-If there’s an uptick in skin cancer diagnoses years from now, there’ll be no way to prove that it was caused by the influx of women wearing bikinis who, in the absence of the body positive movement, would have worn cover-ups or not even gone to the beach.
+If there’s an uptick in skin cancer diagnoses years from now, there’ll be no way to prove that it was caused solely by the influx of women wearing bikinis who, in the absence of the body positive movement, would have worn cover-ups.

-“The ‘self-love’ movement for abandoning cover-ups for bikinis at the beach will definitely have its consequences,” begins Erum Ilyas, MD, a board certified dermatologist who performs adult and pediatric medical dermatology, cosmetic dermatology and skin cancer treatment at montgomery-dermatology.com.
+“The ‘self-love’ movement for abandoning cover-ups for bikinis at the beach will definitely have its consequences,” begins Erum Ilyas, MD, a board certified dermatologist who performs adult and pediatric medical dermatology, cosmetic dermatology and skin cancer treatment with Schweiger Dermatology Group.

 “However, with the right guidance, this is not inevitable,” continues Dr. Ilyas.

-Bopo influencers have a tendency to believe that if a fat woman is in swimwear cover-ups at the beach, she lacks self-confidence, lacks self-love and needs to shed the cover-up.
+Body image influencers have a tendency to believe that if a large woman is in cover-ups at the beach, she lacks self-confidence, lacks self-love and needs to shed the cover-up.